filrak/vsf/rfc/api-client.md

 **API client is just a complementary layer of Vue Storefront API.
 It shouldn't be used to add new API endpoints.
 Instead we suggest creating dedicated modules for new features.**

-API client should be just **axios** application.
-It can use either GQL API and REST API.
+API client should use **axios** as it's the best HTTP Client lib out there.
+It can use either GQL API and REST API and is really good documented so we don't need to reinvent the wheel and spend time on docs.

 ## Features